-5. The full conditions of grant are set out in Annex E.

-6. Where an application results in an offer of grant, the conditions of grant set out in Annex E will apply from the date of acceptance and will subsist for 7 years from the date of the first payment of grant.
-Attaining (a) 1,500 new NHS patient registrations or (b) 1,500 additional NHS patient registrations is the trigger for the payment of the second tranche of grant.

-7. Contractors targeting unmet demand will be expected to register:
+- 5. The full conditions of grant are set out in Annex E. - 6.
+Where an application results in an offer of grant, the conditions of grant set out in Annex E will apply from the date of acceptance and will subsist for 7 years from the date of the first payment of grant.
+Attaining (a) 1,500 new NHS patient registrations or (b) 1,500 additional NHS patient registrations is the trigger for the payment of the second tranche of grant. - 7.
+Contractors targeting unmet demand will be expected to register: - 7.1 for extensions, 1,500 additional NHS patients per grant-aided surgery over and above the number of NHS patients registered with contractors at the practice when the offer of grant is made (currently listed number of patients); or - 7.2 for new practices, 1,500 new NHS patients per grant-aided surgery;

-7.1 for extensions, 1,500 additional NHS patients per grant-aided surgery over and above the number of NHS patients registered with contractors at the practice when the offer of grant is made (currently listed number of patients); or on the lists of the contractors providing GDS at the practice, or their successors, within 12 months from the date of the first grant payment.
+on the lists of the contractors providing GDS at the practice, or their successors, within 12 months from the date of the first grant payment.
 A new patient does not include any patient who has, within the previous 36 months, been registered on the list of any contractor who provides or provided GDS at the practice, e.g. if a contractor moves from one practice to another and takes his/her registered patients with him/her then these would not count as new patients.